JuanFdezc/ML/README.md

 To use the content of this repository, ensure that you have a version of Python installed.

-To install the repository module_structure copy the following link:
+To install the repository ML copy the following link:

             pip install -U git+https://github.com/JuanFdezc/ML.git